-As you leave Condor Flats, you will come upon the Grizzly Peak Recreation Area, which resembles an abandoned Northern Californian gold mining operation.
-There are relics of the bygone days that were left behind.
-Keep an eye out for the old gold pans in the dry creek bed.
+Grizzly Peak resembles a Northern Californian gold mining operation.
 The centerpiece of this section is Grizzly Peak, a 110 foot high bear shaped mountain that’s home to the Grizzly River Run attraction.

 This is a huge children’s play area set in the California redwoods.
 There are plenty of fun things for kids to do along the trail.
 They can go through a redwood tree, play on the rock slide, cross the suspension bridges, climb rock cliffs, check out animal prints, and more.